What is Phencyclidine?

 These long-term effects can be quite dangerous; case studies indicate that some of these reported symptoms may persist for as long as a year following last use of PCP.

-Like many drugs with sedating or tranquilizing properties, PCP can be an addictive substance.
+Like many drugs with sedating or tranquilizing properties, the Phencyclidine drug can be a very addictive substance.
 People that use PCP consistently will begin craving the drug and will likely engage in risky, dangerous, or illegal behaviors to acquire and use more of the substance.

 Physiologic dependency becomes an issue with extended PCP use.
 When dependency develops, the user’s body has grown accustomed to the effects of the drug, and will function or will be perceived by the dependent individual to function sub-optimally without it.